 Education

-– It has been suggested that too many Canadians fail to understand democratic principles, such as the responsibilities of federal, provincial, and local governments, and the proper roles of non-governmental institutions such as charities, schools, businesses, news media, and moral and religious organizations.
-What, if anything, can or should the federal government do in order to promote a more comprehensive understanding of civics in Canada?
+- It has been suggested that too many Canadians fail to understand basic democratic principles, such as the responsibilities of federal, provincial, and local governments, and the proper roles of non-governmental institutions such as charities, schools, businesses, news media, and moral and religious organizations.
+What, if anything, can or should the provincial government do in order to promote a more comprehensive understanding of civics and the proper roles of institutions in Ontario?